jusreyes/my-first-repo/README.md

 - **Technically Proficient:** Talent for quickly learning new information, procedures, and technologies, with the ability to convey complex technologies to a variety of skill levels.
 - **Key Strengths:** Collaborative student with exceptional organization and multitasking skills.

-Educationnal Background
+EDUCATIONAL BACKGROUND
 ------------

 2017-2021
-:   **BSc, Computer Science and Engineering**; University of California Santa Cruz
+:   **BSc, Computer Science and Engineering**- University of California Santa Cruz
       Santa Cruz, California

  2017-2021
-:   **B.A, Economics**; University of California Santa Cruz
+:   **B.A, Economics**- University of California Santa Cruz
       Santa Cruz, California

-Experience
+EXPERIENCE
 ----------

 **Student of Computer Science and Economics:** 2017 - present